obiba/resourcer/README.md

 ### Document Databases

-No SQL databases can be described by a resource.
+NoSQL databases can be described by a resource.
 The [nodbi](https://docs.ropensci.org/nodbi/) can be used here.
 Currently only connection to MongoDB database is supported using URL scheme `mongodb` or `mongodb+srv`.

 ## Computation Resources